1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 3. Pivot Bolt Will Be Stuck

 You may find yourself with a seized shaft.
-The only thing you can do is hose it down with anti-seize, then wait, then hit the bolt with the biggest hammer you have, then repeat as needed.
+The only thing you can do is hose it down with anti-seize, wait, hit the bolt with the biggest hammer you have, and repeat as needed.

 4. Remove Mounting Bolts

-Remove the two lower mounting bolts, and keep track of their direction for install.
+Remove the two lower mounting bolts and keep track of their installation direction.

 5. Remove Crankcase From Frame